There are some special features to consider when integrating e-mobility into the vehicle fleet

 Plan and set up charging infrastructure for e-mobility in the vehicle fleet

-In order for electric cars to be used optimally in the vehicle fleet, it is absolutely essential to set up a well-planned charging infrastructure (LIS) in advance.
+In order for electric cars to be used optimally in the fleet, it is necessary to set up a well-planned charging infrastructure (LIS) in advance.
 To do this, follow these three steps:

-- Determine charging requirements: The first step is to determine the charging requirements in the fleet: How many vehicles are likely to be charged at the same time?
+1. Determine charging requirements: How many vehicles are expected to be charged at the same time?
 What charging capacities and charging power are required to supply the vehicles efficiently?
 What routes and charging behavior of the vehicles can be expected?

-Selecting locations for charging stations in the company is another important step.
-The stations should be easily accessible and centrally located, both at the company headquarters and at other relevant locations where the electric cars in the fleet are regularly used.
-Fleet management ensures that your e-cars can be charged efficiently without your drivers having to travel unnecessarily long distances. - Determine the type of charging stations: There are different types of charging stations, such as wallboxes, fast charging stations or AC charging stations.
-The choice of the right type depends on your vehicle fleet and individual requirements.
+3. Determine the type of charging stations: There are different types of charging stations, such as wallboxes, fast charging stations or AC charging stations.
+The choice depends on your vehicle fleet and individual requirements.
 Fast charging stations are suitable for vehicles with larger batteries and high mileage, for example, while wallboxes can be sufficient for daily charging requirements.
-Wallboxes can also be installed at the driver’s place of residence under certain circumstances.
 Remember to adapt the charging power of the charging points to the requirements of your electric vehicles to ensure efficient charging and optimal use.

 Digitize your Fleet with Fleethouse